 - Annual pass for Lisbon locals.
 It costs €25 and you pay €0.10 (conventional bikes) or €0.20 (e-bikes) for a 45-minute ride.

-Note: Until 30 September 2018, the day pass subscription is only €2 as part of a promotion, and the first 45 minutes are free for the monthly and annual passes.
+Note: Until 31 December 2018, the day pass subscription costs only €2 as part of a promotion, and the first 45 minutes are free for the monthly and annual passes.

 Here are two examples taken from the Gira website:

 1 journey of 150 minutes: €0+€2+€2+€2 = €6

 The day pass requires a refundable security deposit of €300, which is charged on your credit card or PayPal account.
 This amount will be released within a maximum of 5 days after the subscription expires.

 The monthly and annual passes are for residents in Portugal.
 With these passes, you’ll be charged €0.10/€0.20 for 45-minute journeys.
 Longer rides cost an additional €1 between 45 and 90 minutes.
 After that, each additional 45 minutes will cost you €2.
 Between two consecutive rides, you have to wait 15 minutes before you can release a new bike.

 Regular users can add credit to their Gira account by using an ATM reference, a PayPal account, or a credit card (Visa/Mastercard).